Reviews You Can Rely On

 Not the most comfortable

-The Sea to Summit Aeros is surprisingly comfortable despite its lightweight.
-Weighing in at a mere few ounces, this pillow deploys to a generous size.
+The Sea to Summit Aeros is surprisingly comfortable despite being lightweight.
+Pressing the scales at a mere few ounces, this pillow deploys to a generous size.
 When packed, it condenses to about the size of a plum, making it virtually unnoticeable in your pack.
-The soft polyester cover is complemented by a flexible air cell.
-We feel the stretchiness of the cell is what set's this pillow apart from its peers.
+The soft polyester cover is complemented by a flexible air cell, allowing the pillow to comfortably cradle your head.
+We feel the stretchiness of the cell is what sets this pillow apart from its peers.
 Contoured lines in the pillow go a long way toward providing a good night's sleep.
 When we added up all these benefits, there was no doubt in our minds about whether to bring a camping pillow on our next big backcountry trip.
-One tester has used this pillow for six years of backpacking, and it's still going strong — impressive durability for an inflatable pillow.
+One tester has used this pillow for nearly a decade of backpacking, and it's still going strong — impressive durability for an inflatable pillow.

-Though not as comfortable as most of the compressible or hybrid options that we tested, this pillow keeps your head off the ground and provides a cradling layer of support.
-The Aeros also comes in Ultra Light, Premium Deluxe, and down top versions, so depending on which end of the ultralight spectrum you fall on, you can select one for your preferences.
-This one is our favorite of them all and is the pillow we prefer to bring on backpacking trips lasting several days or more.
+Though not as comfortable as most of the compressible or hybrid models we tested, the Aeros keeps your head off the ground and provides a cradling layer of support.
+Check out the lightweight 3-ounce Nemo Fillo Elite if you prefer a hybrid option.
+The Aeros is also available in Ultra Light, Premium Deluxe, and down-top versions, so depending on which side of the ultralight spectrum you fall on, you can select the one you prefer.
+Out of those options, this model is our favorite and the one we prefer for backpacking trips lasting several days or more.

 Read more: Sea to Summit Aeros review